Contact lenses cover a wide range of prescriptions, so if you thought your

 a good chance we can find a contact lens for you.

-Your contact lens prescription will not be the same as your glasses prescription, so you’ll need to have a separate contact lens assessment to determine what kind of prescription you’d need.
+While your glasses prescription can serve as a starting point, you will need a contact lens consultation to get the correct contact lens prescription.
 This will detail the base curve and diameter of the lens, what kind of material or brand to use, and how long the prescription will last.

 Your prescription will detail